AaronRMartinez/Threat-Hunting-Scenario-Compromise/README.md

 ### 6. Deciphering `MaliciousExecutable.exe`'s Encoded PowerShell Commands

 Five encoded PowerShell commands associated with `MaliciousExecutable.exe` were logged by the EDR.
-Recognizing and understanding that these commands were obfuscated utilizing the `Base64` encoding scheme, I decrypted the commands to identify the commands being executed by the malicious file.
+Recognizing and understanding that these commands were obfuscated utilizing the `Base64` encoding scheme, I decrypted the strings to identify the commands being executed by the malicious file.

 First Command: